Steven B. Graff-Radford Orofacial Pain and Headache Lectureship

 He later became the director of the Headache, Orofacial Pain and Sleep Apnea Program at the Cedars-Sinai Pain Center and held an appointment as a clinical professor at the USC School of Dentistry.
 Dr. Graff-Radford had a distinguished academic career, receiving numerous grants and publishing in excess of 150 papers, chapters and abstracts.

-Among his many accomplishments, Dr. Graff-Radford was the first dentist to become a board member for the American Headache Society.
-He became world-renowned in the headache community, and he helped to change the perception of dentistry in the medical community as it relates TMD.
+Dr. Graff-Radford became world-renowned in the headache community, and he helped to change the perception of dentistry in the medical community as it relates to TMD.